 Who were Britain’s first tourists?

-Pilgrims.
-Whether it was overseas to Santiago de Compostela, Mont Saint Michel or Jerusalem – or in Britain to places like Lindisfarne or Canterbury – a religious pilgrimage offered a break from an everyday routine, and the opportunity to see somewhere new.
+Britain’s first tourists were pilgrims.
+Whether it was travelling overseas to Santiago de Compostela, Mont Saint Michel or Jerusalem – or in Britain to places like Lindisfarne or Canterbury – a religious pilgrimage offered a break from an everyday routine, and the opportunity to see somewhere new.
 And, like today’s tourists, medieval pilgrims liked to bring home souvenirs.
 Pilgrim badges were bought in large numbers while the well-off might even splash out on a holy relic.

 When did the craze for cultural tourism take hold?